 A question was asked at a stakeholder meeting as to why Oxford Houses won't be considered as permanent housing for persons exiting incarceration.
 The reason that Oxford Houses aren't considered as viable permanent housing options for purposes of this program is because there is no actual lease between the landlord and the tenant.

 Consolidated Homeless Grant Program

-The Consolidated Homeless Grant (CHG) is a new grant provided by the Washington State Department of Commerce.
-The CHG combines homeless resources into one grant opportunity.
-The CHG is designed to remedy homelessness by quickly re-housing individuals with a mental health diagnosis.
-Spokane County will fund rental assistance through the Supportive Living Division, which assists disabled persons with permanent housing and may include supportive services.
-More on the Supportive Living Program is mentioned under HOME TBRA and Special Needs.
+The Consolidated Homeless Grant (CHG) is a grant provided by the Washington State Department of Commerce.
+The CHG program is designed to remedy homelessness by quickly re-housing individuals and families.
+Spokane County pays rental assistance to landlords for clients that remain in good standing with housing stability plans.

 Statewide Housing Locator (Landlord List)